colmwoods/Computer-Trivia-Quiz/TESTING.md

-# Testing – RepX Gym
+# Testing – Computer Trivia Quiz

-This document outlines the testing carried out for the **RepX Gym** website to ensure functionality, responsiveness, and accessibility.
+This document outlines the testing carried out for the **Computer Trivia Quiz** website to ensure functionality, responsiveness, and accessibility.

 ---